FINDING JESUS IN A QUIET PLACE

 My dear encountered couples:

-I wonder what Nathanael was doing under that fig tree.
+Today is the Feast of the Apostle St. Bartholomew.
+The Gospel from John tells the story of Bartholomew, then known as Nathanael, meeting Jesus.
+I wonder what he was doing under that fig tree.
 Just resting awhile, maybe daydreaming?
 Planning for the future, imagining all the great things he would someday do?
 Wouldn’t it be nice to just sit under a tree on a warm day, read a book, take a snooze, and take a good look at our lives?

-Life is so busy we often don’t even notice the beautiful trees and flowers and mountains, let alone get time to enjoy them.
+Life is so busy (especially now that we are battling the onslaught of the coronavirus) we often don’t even notice the beautiful trees and flowers and mountains, let alone get time to enjoy them.
 Nature is all around us in all its glory, but we are so busy rushing from here to there, feeling guilty about this, worrying over that, that the world God made, not merely for utilitarian purposes but for enjoyment, becomes like a picture on a wall that gets passed by without even a glance.

 As they say, we need to take time out “to smell the roses,” or life will be over and we will have missed the treasures of God’s gift of nature.
 Maybe that is what the soon-to-be apostle Nathanael, whom we call Bartholomew, was doing when Jesus saw him under the fig tree.
 Enjoying nature.